Teenagers and alcohol: what you need to know

 At first it can make people feel energised and more social.
 But as people drink more, they might become drowsy, lose balance and coordination, slur speech and think more slowly.
-They can even feel sick or vomit.
+They can feel sick and vomit.

-As the amount of alcohol in the blood goes up, people can’t think clearly or coordinate their bodies properly.
+As the amount of alcohol in their blood goes up, people can’t think clearly or coordinate their bodies properly.
 This means they’re at risk of accidents and injuries or being involved in violence.

-At extreme levels, alcohol can make people unconscious or stop them breathing normally.
-Young people have been known to die from alcohol poisoning or from choking on vomit.
+At high levels, alcohol can make people unconscious or stop them breathing normally.
+Young people have been known to die from alcohol poisoning or from choking on their own vomit.